The Pilot (Massachusetts newspaper): History

 Archbishop William Henry O'Connell purchased the paper in 1908 and turned it into the official voice of Boston's archdiocese.
 He closely monitored its editorial policies and sought to promote its readership among local Catholic families.
 In 1979, The Pilot celebrated its 150th anniversary and featured special information about the newspaper's history.
 As of 2004, its circulation was of 23,039 printed copies.

 In 2006, the newspaper launched its online edition, TheBostonPilot.com, which offers expanded content and multimedia features.

-Titles

-Beginning as The Jesuit or Catholic Sentinel, the newspaper's name was changed several times in its first seven years.
-Titles included The Jesuit, The United States Catholic Intelligencer, and The Literary and Catholic Sentinel.
-By 1836, Patrick Donahoe changed the name of the newspaper to The Boston Pilot, partly in tribute to the Dublin Pilot.